rodrigotfdev/reactTravelList/README.md

 ## See it in practice

-You can preview the application at the following link: [VERCEL LIVE APP](https://reacttravellist.vercel.app/)
+You can preview the application at the following link: [VERCEL LIVE APP PREVIEW](https://reacttravellist.vercel.app/)

 or clone the repository to your computer and run 'npm install' and 'npm run dev' in the terminal to open it.